 No, receiving vaccination will NOT count against you under the public charge rule.

-Yes.
+Depends on the brand you receive.
 Both the Pfizer and Moderna vaccines require two doses to be fully effective.

 For the Pfizer vaccine, you should get the second dose 21 days OR LATER after your first dose.

 For the Moderna vaccine, you should get the second dose 28 days OR LATER after your first dose.

 For the Johnson & Johnson Janssen vaccine, you only need one dose.

 If you receive the Pfizer vaccine, you should receive the second dose 21 days or later after your first dose.
 If you receive the Moderna vaccine, the second dose is 28 days or later after the first dose.

 You do not need to receive the second dose precisely on the 21st or 28th day, though it is recommended you receive as close to that time as possible.

 Yes, boosters are critical in order to be protected from serious illness.
 Boosters are available for all three vaccine brands.
 See if you are eligible for a booster dose here.

 We don't know yet.
 It’s possible that coronavirus vaccinations will become an annual event, just like the flu shot.
 Or it may be that the benefits of the vaccine last longer than a year.
 We have to wait to see how durable the protection from the vaccines is.